ArbenKqiku/arbenkqiku.github.io/_posts/2026-02-07-decision-frameworks.md

 Before trusting any decision framework, ask a simple question: if one metric changes, does the other move automatically?
 If it does, your dimensions are not independent and the framework needs to be redesigned.

 # Caveat 2: Strategic Relevance
-A decision framework is only as good as the dimensions you choose.
 It is easy to build a beautiful matrix using metrics that are technically accurate but strategically irrelevant.

 For example, an analyst might map marketing channels based on Engagement Rate (Efficiency) and Follower Growth (Potential).
 While these are easy to measure, they are "Vanity Metrics" if the company’s actual goal is Customer Acquisition Cost (CAC) optimization.